JoWatersASC/SortVis/docs/README.md

 If running on Windows, a Visual Studio solution will be created, simply open and run.
 If on Linux, an executable will be created and can be ran automatically.

+### To Be Added
+- Cursor that tracks which element(s) is(are) being modified/compared
+- Pausing and step-by-step incrementation of algorithms